jedie/micropython-sonoff-webswitch/README.md

 * In `This computer` TAB go to: `.../micropython-sonoff-webswitch/helpers`
 * Open a file by double-click e.g.: `mpy_information.py` in the editor
 * Run the script on the device by `F5`

-### format flash filesystem

-Now you have flashed the `yaota8266` bootloader and MicroPython Firmware and you must have access to the Micropython REPL.

-To format the flash filesystem to `littlefs2`, just run `.../micropython-sonoff-webswitch/helpers/convert_filesystem.py` on the device.

 ### copy missing files to the device